Finding the right information or the best resources can be difficult when you don’t know where to turn or don’t understand the new terminology.

 Ask your eye-care professional to clearly explain, and write down, your eye condition.
 This will help you explore your treatment options and understand your prognosis.
 Ask for a letter stating your condition, acuity and field of vision.
 A copy of this letter will serve as proof of legal blindness when applying for many services.

 Ask your eye doctor for a referral to a low-vision clinic or specialist.
 The low-vision specialist, usually an optometrist, will help you determine your need for magnification devices, lighting and contrast.
 See What Is A Low Vision Exam? for more details.

 Visit your eye-care professional annually to monitor vision health.
 There are many newsletters about the latest medical advances that you can share with your doctor.

 Rehabilitation training is simply having a professional show you adaptations you can make to perform daily activities with vision loss.
 These adaptations help you maintain your independence and reduce stress and frustration.

 Available training can include cooking, handwriting, recreational activities, technology and independent travel.
 Second Sense can help you create a training plan that best meets your needs.
-Call Polly Abbott at 312-236-8569 and she will explain how we can help or direct you to a resource in your area.
+Call Kathy Austin at 312-236-8569 and she will explain how we can help or direct you to a resource in your area.

 There are many products that can help with everyday tasks.
 Talking watches help you tell time, large print calendars help you keep appointments and locator markers help you label appliances.
-Our Product Center at Second Sense provides individual consultations on a wide variety of products and their use.
+Our Product Center at Second Sense provides a selection of daily living aids for our clients.